jon-cai/games/README.md

 # games

-Side projects where I built common games in Python using Pygame over the years (2018 - now).
+Side projects throughout the years where I built common games in Python using Pygame (2018 - now).